InfOmics/PanDelos-frags/README.md

 Once the database has been built you can run PanDelos-frags on your own data structured as an ilist.csv file just by running the docker (step 1) and then running the tool (step 4).
 Just make sure that the `ilist.csv` file is in a directory that you have linked in the container, so that the output persists.

 ## Output structure
+The main output file is `output.clus` that will be found in the output directory.
+This file is a space-separated file where each line represents a gene family.
+The genes are represented by a code used throughout the analysis (e.g. NC_000908.2reconstructed_45tua:101242-101644(+)) which contains the genome of belonging (e.g. NC_000908.2reconstructed_45tua) and its location on the genome (e.g. 101242-101644(+)).

+## Supplementary files
+Supplementary scripts and data used to run the analysis reported in PanDelos-frags manuscript can be found at [Cengoni/PanDelos-frags-SUPP](https://github.com/Cengoni/PanDelos-frags-SUPP)